AdobeDocs/experience-manager-release-information.en/help/previous-documentation-updates.md

   <tr>
    <td>May 30, 2018</td>
    <td>Activity Map</td>
    <td>Activity map functionality for published pages as part of the page editor.
-How to <a href="https://helpx.adobe.com/experience-manager/6-3/sites/administering/using/adobeanalytics-connect.html#configuring-for-the-activity-map">configure</a> and <a href="https://helpx.adobe.com/experience-manager/6-3/sites/authoring/using/pa-using.html#analyticsvisiblefromthepageeditor">use</a>.</td>
+How to <a href="https://helpx.adobe.com/experience-manager/6-3/sites/authoring/using/pa-using.html#analyticsvisiblefromthepageeditor">use</a>.</td>
   </tr>
   <tr>
    <td>May 25, 2018<br /> </td>